 “This plan tells us exactly where we need to go and how we can get there, to build hundreds of thousands of new units and make sure that everyone — our teachers, nurses, small business owners, seniors and families — can afford homes in our state,” Gov. Maura Healey said in a prepared statement.

-“The rising cost of housing has impacted everyone,” Augustus said.
-“This plan is the beginning of what will be an ongoing process.
-We hope that communities will use it as a resource as we continue to work to refine our strategies in the months and years to come.”
+“We hope that communities will use it as a resource as we continue to work to refine our strategies in the months and years to come,” he said.

 The plan assesses the current state of housing in Massachusetts: where it is, where people want to live, what types of housing exist, and what types are needed to meet projected demand.
 It analyzes housing needs by region, and identifies strategies to shape the state’s approach to housing.

-The statewide plan also calls for:
+The statewide housing plan calls for:

 • Exploring non-traditional housing